DISTILLED WATER: Is It Good For You To Drink?

 This automatic distiller boils water, condenses the steam, then stores the distilled water in the lower part of the unit.
 You can get water by drawing off from the spigot at the bottom, or get distilled from the water dispenser of the fridge in the kitchen.

 So why would anyone be interested in drinking distilled water?
-Purity and health are the reasons.
+Purity and health are the reasons I recommend it.
 But why do some people believe it’s dangerous to drink distilled water?
 Insufficient mineral intake, and leaching of minerals from the body are the two main cons cited.
 Both the proponents of drinking distilled water and the naysayers cannot both be correct because they oppose each other.
 Whenever you’re faced with situations like this, you need to drill down into actual facts, rather than just accept statements and opinions.
 So first, here are the purported pros of drinking distilled water . . .

 Is Drinking Distilled Water Good for You?